-- EU Member States - Switzerland, Norway - Applicants must correspond to the definition of any of the following target organisations: active in the development and/or integration and/or manufacturing of MEOSAR beacons, GNSS components, receivers, antennas and/or expert in the field of GNSS Research and development (R&D); - Corporate bodies must be properly constituted and registered under their applicable law.
+- Applications by legal persons established10 in and/or natural person(s) who is national of one of the following countries are eligible: - The EU Member States - Switzerland, Norway - Applicants must correspond to the definition of any of the following target organisations: active in the development, integration and/or manufacturing of GNSS antennas, components, receivers and/or expert in the field of GNSS Research and development (R&D) - Corporate bodies must be properly constituted and registered under their applicable law.
 When an applicant does not have legal personality, a physical person must be designated to provide the legal responsibility.